LaiSensei/CodeEditor-ProMax/README.md

    - Authentication (Email/Password)
    - Firestore Database

-4. Create a `.env` file in the root directory with your Firebase configuration:
+4. Create a `.env` file in the root directory with your configuration:
 ```
 VITE_FIREBASE_API_KEY=your_api_key
 VITE_FIREBASE_AUTH_DOMAIN=your_auth_domain